spierala/angular-state-management-comparison/README.md

 See the branches for the different setups.

-Run `npm run build:stats` to let source-map-explorer calculate the bundle sizes.
+Run `npm run build:stats` to let source-map-explorer calculate the bundle size.

 ## Results: